How Long Do Garmin Watches Last? My Personal Experience…

 How Long Do Garmin Watches Last?

-If you buy a Garmin watch today, the watch will remain functional for at least five years or more.
+Garmin watches are exceptionally durable.
+Most will easily remain functional for five years or more.
+Some users have experienced close to a decade of reliable use.
 I got my first watch back in 2015 and it still works fine today.
 Yes, it has a few dinks and scuffs but all the internal components are 100% functional.
 Basically, a Garmin watch will last you years and years at a time – may be close to a decade.

 Of course, the more you use your watch, and the more dangerous your activity, the more likely you are to cause damage to it.
 If you’re running trails, mountain biking, white water rafting, or something similar, you do run the risk of smashing up the display which could lead to internal water damage – but that’s kind of a given.